Sarah Lee Brown Fleming

 Sarah Lee Brown Fleming (January 10, 1876 – January 5, 1963) was an American educator, social and community activist, playwright, poet, novelist, and the first African-American teacher in the Brooklyn school system.

 Her most notable published work is the novel Hope's Highway (1918) and Clouds and Sunshine (1920).

+Background

-She was born in Charleston, South Carolina, and grew up in Brooklyn.
+She was born on January 10, 1876, in Charleston, South Carolina, and was raised in Brooklyn, New York.
 Growing up, she had aspirations to become a schoolteacher but her father thought the only job viable for her was domestic work.
 Despite her parents’ sentiments, she went on to become the first black schoolteacher in the Brooklyn School system.

 Personal life

 On November 5, 1902, she married Richard Stedman Fleming, who was also groundbreaking in his own right as the first African-American dentist in Connecticut.
 They had two children, Dorothy and Harold, born in 1903 and 1906 respectively.

 Civic work

 Sarah Fleming had many accomplishments in her life.
 In her civic work, she organized the New Haven's Women’s Civic League (1929) and founded the Phillis Wheatley Home for Girls (1936), where she promoted and developed a small shelter for young black women who came to New Haven in search for work.
 She was cited before Congress in 1955 for her many community contributions, and that same year she also received the Sojourner Truth Scroll, an annual award sponsored by the National Association of Negro Business and Professional Women’s Club.
 She was also an associate of Mary McLeod Bethune who was a prominent influence in education.
 She was devoted to furthering the advancement of colored girls and women.
 She was also a suffragist.